Laneway Suites Are Making An Old Thing New

 What do you think of when someone says “Laneway suites”?
 Old apartments above small outdated and collapsing garages?
 A tight cornered driving space and low hanging cables?
 Well, that’s about to change!

-The Toronto laneway dates all the way back to the 1870’s.
+The Toronto and East York laneways date all the way back to the 1870’s.
 At the time laneways served mixed purposes for businesses like dairies and blacksmiths.
-It wasn’t until the mid 19th century that people started using them as garages.
+It wasn’t until the mid 19th century that people started using them as garages and now housing.

-Is a laneway house the same as a laneway suite?
+Is a laneway housing the same as laneway suites?

-A Laneway house is another name for a laneway suite.
+A Laneway house is another name for a laneway suites.
 It is a separate house on the same lot as a detached house, semi detached house or town house.
-Generally the suite is located in the rear yard abutting a Laneway.
+Generally the suites are located in the rear yard abutting a City of Toronto laneway.
 They are smaller in scale, completely detached from the house and may have outdoor access from both the side of the house and the lane.

-Up until very recently your opportunities to renovate were “simple” for a lack of a better word.
-Your options were to buy a house, renovate it, and flip it; or stay in your own home and upgrade your basement, remodel your kitchen, or maybe even get rid of that 20 year old tub and give life to your dark old bathroom that you would never think of using outside of brushing your teeth and taking a shower.
+Up until very recently your opportunities to renovate in the city were “simple” for a lack of a better word.
+Your options were to buy a house, renovate it, and flip it; or stay in your own home and upgrade your basement, remodel your kitchen.
+Maybe even get rid of that 20 year old tub and give life to your dark old bathroom that you would never think of using outside of brushing your teeth and taking a shower.

 Now, there is another option for some.
 Laneway housing is sure to be the next big boom in the housing market and renovation industry.
-The City of Toronto is permitting specific homeowners with Laneway properties the opportunity to replace their old and dated garage with a new and livable “second property” and it is not difficult to see why.
-There are approximately 47,000 houses that cover over 300km of Laneway in Toronto.
+The City of Toronto building code department is permitting specific property owners with laneways the chance to redo their old and dated garage.
+Replacing it with a new and livable “second property” and it is not difficult to see why.
+There are approximately 47,000 potential lots for the construction of laneway suites that cover over 300km of Laneway in Toronto.

 What is the criteria needed to build a laneway suite?

-- the suite must be either within 45 metres of the road from the laneway; or
+- The suite must be either within 45m of the road from the laneway and 45m to the nearest fire hydrant; or

 What else do I need to know before building a Toronto laneway suite?

 In addition to emergency service access, a 3.5 metre or greater area has to exist in the rear.
-If you have a property that is in the middle of row house units with no side lot clearance or in the middle of a block, which is more than 45 metres from the street you do not qualify at the current moment.
-It doesn’t require any parking for vehicles, but you must provide parking space for minimum 2 bicycles whether it is inside or within the setbacks.
+What if your property that is in the middle of row house units with no side lot clearance or in the middle of a block?
+In this case if the proposed suites is more than 45 metres from the street you do not qualify at the current moment.
+It doesn’t require any parking for vehicles, but you must provide parking space for minimum 2 bicycles whether it is inside or within the city setbacks.

 What you can do if your property doesn’t meet the criteria

-- meet tier 2 of the Toronto green standards;
+- meet tier 2 of the Toronto building green standards;

 - meet accessible building standards;